✨ Professional Resume Review | Get Yours Today | Certified Experts

 A Blockchain engineer is highly skilled in building decentralized applications like blockchain.
 Blockchain engineers have an in-depth knowledge of blockchain operations and work out contracts for data consulting firms or crypto lending platforms.

-To be a blockchain engineer, you need a solid bachelor’s degree in computer science, computer engineering, information technology, or a related field.
+To be a blockchain engineer, you need a bachelor’s degree in computer science, computer engineering, information technology, or a related field.
 You must also be proficient in programming languages like Java, Solidity, C++, and Golang.

 A Machine Learning Engineer